ocPortal Tutorial: Customising what's on the menus

 - a check-box to determine whether the link will be shown only if there is permission to actually view the page (slight efficiency hit)

-Don't worry too much about entry point syntax as ocPortal will automatically convert any local URLs that you paste.
+Don't worry too much about entry point syntax as ocPortal will automatically convert any local URLs that you paste into the menu editor's URL field.

-To copy an entry point to a branch you need to:
+To copy an entry point to a branch in the menu editor you need to:

 - select the caption field of an item in the menu (this will cause an editing form to become available for that menu item)